gytdau/website/_posts/2024-01-09-The-wild-west-of-crypto.md

 In normal times, it goes like this.
 I convince you to buy a lot of something that has a small market cap, by telling you how this is a great idea and the product is a breakthrough.
 Then, my cronies and I will dump all of our holdings at the new, inflated price, and leave you - or someone like you - with worthless shares.
 You will then never hear from me again.

-A crypto pump and dump, though, was different.
+A crypto pump and dump was different.
 Groups with ridiculous names like “Diamond Hand Pumps” popped up, and people were so moved by this that they voluntarily joined.
 They were told upfront the date and time of the next event where everyone gets a “buy signal”, jacks up the price, and sells a few minutes later.
 But this time you had the allure of selling it on to other suckers, of trying your luck and standing a chance of getting very rich.

 ![Discord messages of a typical pump and dump event](/assets/crypto/discord.png "image_tooltip"){:class="img-responsive"}